Medically reviewed by Drugs.com. Last updated on Oct 7, 2021.

 - Prenatal injury.
 Before birth, babies are sensitive to brain damage that could be caused by several factors, such as an infection in the mother, poor nutrition or oxygen deficiencies.
 This brain damage can result in epilepsy or cerebral palsy.

 - Age.
-The onset of epilepsy is most common during early childhood and after age 60, but the condition can occur at any age.
+The onset of epilepsy is most common in children and older adults, but the condition can occur at any age.

 - Family history.
 If you have a family history of epilepsy, you may be at an increased risk of developing a seizure disorder.